Ahra Syed | Managing Director | Edusat India Pvt Ltd.

 Education was not you’re first calling though.
 What was your first entrepreneurial statement?

 Though challenging, I started my entrepreneurial streak online.
 I went online with my brand “STYLE STREET BY AHRA”.
-This turned out to be quite an adventure in all-positive sense.
+This turned out to be quite an adventure in an all-positive sense.
 The response was good.
 I had buyers coming from across the country.
 This brand cherishes a customer base of ten thousand.
 My learning from this venture was that if your give quality and service, there will always be an opportunity.

 Unfortunately, the Valley of Kashmir has been witnessing shutdowns quite often.
 The students, who are the future of any society, are the worst hit.
 What do you think should be done so that the education process does not get hampered?